algosup/2024-2025-project-5-bubble-intermarche-team-3/Documents/WeeklyReports/Week2.md

 3. Document
    - Initialization of the Test Plan and Test Cases documents.
-   - The template for the Technical are started.
+   - The template for the Technical is started.
    - The Project Charter is complete.